Compensation for damages

 The damages to crops, domestic animals, property and reindeer caused by large carnivores are compensated for by the state of Finland within limits set by the state's budget.
 In order to be eligible for compensation, the applicant's damages must exceed 170 euros for the calendar year.
 Road accidents caused by large carnivores are no longer covered by the state's compensation scheme as it is possible to get a separate insurance for those eventualities.
 According to the Game Animal Damages Act, the state does not pay compensation for animals that are simply lost and never found.

 The Game Animal Damages Act (105/2009) came into effect on 1 December 2009 and removed the own-risk portion of 250 euros that had been in effect before that.
 Section 11 of the Act states that the maximum compensation for an animal killed or put down as a result of a game animal attack is the current value of the attacked animal.
 This current value is basically the animal's selling or purchase price at the moment it is killed or injured.

 The current value does not include any future returns expected of the animal or costs already invested in the animal.
-The values of animals are defined in a separate Decree issued by the Finnish Ministry of Forestry and Agriculture (in Finnish).
-More information on the topic can be found in this memorandum (in Finnish).
+The values of animals are defined in a separate Decree issued by the Finnish Ministry of Forestry and Agriculture (finlex.fi, in finnish).
 The Annex of the Ministry's Decree, where the values of different animals are listed, is not and cannot be a complete list of all the animals for which compensations may be sought.
 The Annex is supplemented when necessary and the values are updated to match market conditions.